6 Best Sources for Russian E-books to Light Your Literary Fire

 We recommend the following titles:

 Russia has a rich culture, and Russians are extremely proud of their authors and poets.
-Remember that Russian didn’t have access to most foreign influences until the demise of communism in the early 1990s, which is why all Russians are very well-versed in the works of their own countrymen and women.
+Most Russians are very well-versed in the works of their own countrymen and women, and if you’re interested in Russian culture then you should be, too.

 Two excellent choices are:

-- “Невский проспект” (“Nevsky Prospect”) — See what Nikolai Gogol, a famed Russian dramatist, had to say about Nevsky Prospect, the most famous street in Russia’s former capital, St. Petersburg.
+- “Невский проспект” (“Nevsky Prospect”) — See what Nikolai Gogol, a famed Russian novelist and dramatist, had to say about Nevsky Prospect, the most famous street in Russia’s former capital, St. Petersburg.

-- “Именины” (“Name Day”) — A story about Name Day festivities by Anton Chekhov, a Russian playwright.
+- “Именины” (“Name Day”) — A story about Name Day festivities by Anton Chekhov, one of the most well-known Russian playwrights and writer of short stories.

 - Художественная (general fiction), including classics, contemporary and international literature and poetry